alsprogrammer/javacheatsheet/README.md

 In anyone except me finds it useful, you can use it for your own needs too ;)

+## Credits

+This all is based on [Programmers cheatsheet, or "We will google for you"](https://habr.com/ru/post/420741/) article or, to be more precise, on the [link](https://cht.sh/java/:learn).

 ## Prerequisites

 I suppose I'm going to use Java8 (if I migrate to a newer version I make some